Beekeepers are generally placed into 3 categories: commercial, sideliner or hobbyist.

 I couldn’t find any hard statistics to back me up, but it seems to me that interest in beekeeping as a hobby picked up steam over the past decade for two main reasons: publicity about colony collapse disorder and the wildly successful crowdfunding campaign for the Flow™ Hive.

-Add in a renewed interest in natural products and the health benefits often attributed to honey and beekeeping as a hobby became a hot topic.
-There are many other reasons why you might try backyard beekeeping.
+Add in a renewed interest in homesteading, natural products and the health benefits often attributed to honey and you can see why beekeeping as a hobby became a hot topic.

 If you want to be close to nature, it’s hard to beat beekeeping.
 Watching your colony work as a team to build comb, nurse and grow new bees, forage for food, make honey, defend their turf, carry out their dead, expel the drones and, my favorite, do the waggle dance, is an amazing experience.
-You’ll see all this action close up.
+As a backyard beekeeper, you’ll see all this action close up.

 As a beekeeper, you’ll become more attuned to your environment.
-You’ll notice what’s in bloom and where the bees are foraging for nectar and pollen, if a dry spell is affecting water resources, how the temperature is affecting your bees.
+Bee behavior is driven by seasonal issues.
+You’ll notice what plants are in bloom and where the bees are foraging for nectar and pollen, how a dry spell is affecting water resources, how the temperature and the angle of the sun are affecting your bees.

 At certain times of the year, we find ourselves paying much closer attention to the weather.
 (There’s a red wing black bird!
 Has spring finally arrived so we can de-winterize (is that even a word?) our hives?)
-Does it look like winter is setting in early and we better get started prepping the hives?
+Does it look like cold weather is setting in early and we better get started prepping the hives for winter?

 Unless there’s a few feet of snow on the ground, I venture out to the apiary almost every day just to look around and see what’s going on.